SU_A_08

 [i] In September 2016?

 [r] I’m not sure, maybe earlier.
-I don’t remember.
+I can’t remember.

 [i] At the end of 2015?